-Your SaaS provider must be proficient to quickly identify the breach and respond to it immediately before the breach could travel across critical and confidential data.
-Hence, the provider must provide business continuity and disaster recovery service, which includes a robust and effective communication strategy, tools to monitor and flag incidents.
+Your SaaS provider must be proficient in quickly identifying the breach and responding to it immediately before the breach could travel across critical and confidential data.
+Hence, the provider must provide business continuity and disaster recovery service, which includes a robust and effective communication strategy and tools to monitor and flag incidents.

 A few providers follow the tabletop approach to deter breaches.
-This exercise brings the responsible team together who practice their response on bringing up a hypothetical incident.
+This exercise brings the responsible team together, who practice their response by bringing up a hypothetical incident.
 The practice is to polish the skills making the team proficient when there is a real-time breach to respond promptly to ensure minimal to no damage.

 Any More Questions?